shivammathur/setup-php/README.md

 - This version is currently in development.
 - `PECL` is installed by default with this version on `ubuntu` and `macOS`.
-- Some extensions might not support this version currently.
+- Some user space extensions might not support this version currently.
 - Refer to this [RFC](https://wiki.php.net/rfc/jit "PHP JIT RFC configuration") for configuring `PHP JIT` on this version.
 - Refer to this [list of RFCs](https://wiki.php.net/rfc#php_80 "List of RFCs implemented in PHP8") implemented in this version.